grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

   # CLI flag: -querier.store-gateway-client.tls-enabled
   [tls_enabled: <boolean> | default = false]

-  # (advanced) Path to the client certificate file, which will be used for
+  # (advanced) Path to the client certificate, which will be used for
   # authenticating with the server.
 Also requires the key path to be configured.
   # CLI flag: -querier.store-gateway-client.tls-cert-path
   [tls_cert_path: <string> | default = ""]

-  # (advanced) Path to the key file for the client certificate.
-Also requires
+  # (advanced) Path to the key for the client certificate.
+Also requires the
-  # the client certificate to be configured.
+  # client certificate to be configured.
   # CLI flag: -querier.store-gateway-client.tls-key-path
   [tls_key_path: <string> | default = ""]

-  # (advanced) Path to the CA certificates file to validate server certificate
+  # (advanced) Path to the CA certificates to validate server certificate
   # against.
 If not set, the host's root CA certificates are used.
   # CLI flag: -querier.store-gateway-client.tls-ca-path
   [tls_ca_path: <string> | default = ""]